pjmagee/dota2-helper/docs/content/en/homepage/features.md

 - Customise when timers show or hide or loop
 - Create and edit profile names and timer names
 - Create profiles based on role, hero, lane or any other criteria
+- Profiles can be changed mid game and are not limited by game state

 ### {{< icon name="bell" >}} Alerting